Middle Eastern crisis (2023–present): Casualties

-According to the Gaza Health Ministry (GHM), since the start of the Israeli invasion of the Gaza Strip, over 60,000 Palestinians in Gaza have been killed as of July 2025.
+According to the Gaza Health Ministry (GHM), since the start of the Israeli invasion of the Gaza Strip, over 73,000 Palestinians in Gaza have been killed as of September 2026.
 A study in The Lancet estimated 64,260 deaths in Gaza from traumatic injuries by June 2024, while noting a potentially larger death toll when "indirect" deaths are included.
 As of May 2025, a comparable figure for traumatic injury deaths would be 93,000.
-More than 146,000 Palestinians in Gaza have been injured in the war.
+Another casualty analysis, published in February 2026, estimated 75,200 violent deaths and 8,540 excess non-violent deaths between 7 October 2023 and 5 January 2025.
+The estimate of violent deaths is 34.7% higher than the GHM's casualty count at the time.
+Of the violent deaths, the researchers estimate that 56.2% were women, children, and elderly individuals.
+More than 174,000 Palestinians in Gaza have been injured in the war.

-The GHM does not distinguish between civilians and combatants; the Israeli Institute for National Security Studies says Israel has killed more than 17,000 militants, while Hamas said in April 2024 that it had lost no more than 20 percent, or about 6,000, of its fighters.
-An Associated Press analysis of GHM data up to April 2024 found that women and children comprised 54 percent of all identified dead, a statistic often used as a proxy for civilian casualties.
-Several human rights organizations such as Amnesty International and B'Tselem, various genocide studies and international law scholars, and other experts say that a genocide is taking place in Gaza, though some dispute this.
+The GHM does not distinguish between civilians and combatants; the IDF said that it has killed more than 22,000 militants, while Hamas said in April 2024 that it had lost no more than 20 percent, or about 6,000, of its fighters.
+An Associated Press analysis of GHM data up to December 2025 found that women and children comprised almost half of all identified dead, a statistic often used as a proxy for civilian casualties.
+Several human rights organizations such as Amnesty International and B'Tselem, various genocide studies and international law scholars, and other experts say that a genocide is taking place in Gaza, though various others dispute this.